-The We the People curriculum is an innovative course of instruction on the history and principles of the United States constitutional democratic republic.
+We The People is an innovative course of instruction on the history and principles of the United States constitutional democratic republic.
 The program promotes civic competence and responsibility among upper elementary and secondary students.
-Through print textbooks and enhanced ebooks, We the People offers interactive strategies, relevant content, and simulated congressional hearings that make teaching and learning exciting for both students and teachers.
+We The People offers interactive strategies, relevant content, and simulated congressional hearings that make teaching and learning exciting for both students and teachers.

-The Curriculum The foundation of the We the People program is the classroom curriculum.
-It complements the regular school curriculum by providing upper elementary, middle, and high school students with an innovative course of instruction on the history and principles of U.S. constitutional democracy.
+The Curriculum The foundation of the We The People program is an innovative course of instruction on the history and principles of U.S. constitutional democracy.

 The high school text covers these six units:

 One: What Are the Philosophical and Historical Foundations of the American Political System?

 Two: How Did the Framers Create the Constitution?

 Three: How Has the Constitution Been Changed to Further the Ideals Contained in the Declaration of Independence?

 Four: How Have the Values and Principles Embodied in the Constitution Shaped American Institutions and Practices?